-During “soft” water season (ice break-up in late-spring to ice formation in early-fall), the most direct route to Knife Lake is via the Moose Chain to Birch Lake, through to Carp Lake, onto Melon then, Seed and finally, Knife.
-This is the route Dorothy often used with her aluminum canoe and motor.
+During “soft” water season (ice break-up in late-spring to ice formation in early-fall), the most direct route to Knife Lake is via the Moose Chain to Birch Lake, through to Carp Lake, onto Melon then, Seed and finally, Knife. *This is the route that takes travelers through 8 lakes and over 6 portages.
+Dorothy often used with her aluminum canoe and motor, which eliminated the need for the portage between Sucker and Birch Lakes.
 During the “hard” water season (passable ice on the lakes), Dorothy either used her snow machine or snowshoed to Moose Lake.
 During this time, there was also a winter route available that was slightly shorter.

 THIS MAP NOT TO BE USED FOR NAVIGATION